Information about insurance waiver applications

 Insurance waivers for students offshore

-Update for students enrolled in semester courses
+Update for students enrolled in semester or quarter courses

 Having an approved insurance policy is compulsory for all enrolled international students.
 As a condition of your enrolment you are automatically registered and charged an insurance fee under the University’s insurance plan, Studentsafe Inbound University.
 You are required to pay the insurance fee together with your tuition fees by the start of the relevant semester/enrolment period.